-Lebanon boys track shines despite loss to Manheim Central
+Lebanon boys track shines despite loss

 In the end, it wasn’t exactly the outcome that the Lebanon boys track team had hoped for, but it was enough to make coach Nick Watt and his staff incredibly proud of what the Cedars achieved in their 85-65 loss to a very good Manheim Central team Tuesday afternoon.

 It was Lebanon’s only Section 2 loss this season.

 “One loss is not going to define us,” Watt told his team after the loss.
 “It’s going to show our resolve.”